More at rubyonrails.org:

 City.order(:name).map { |city| [city.name, city.id] }

-Then we can allow the user to choose a city from the database with the following form:
+We can allow the user to choose from the cities with the following form:

 <%= form_with model: @person do |form| %>